 There are two ways for an employee to make employee contributions being after tax payments made from the employee directly back to the employer, and the employee paying the running and maintenance costs for the car directly from their after-tax income.

+Any reputable car salary packaging company will automatically facilitate employee contributions.
 How these employee contributions are considered in determining a car’s taxable value are illustrated below.